 Killaree Lighting Services Limited v Mayo County Council [2025] IECA 7 (Hyland J)

-Where ineffectiveness not ordered for deficient standstill letter, an alternative penalty must be imposed
+Where ineffectiveness not ordered for deficient standstill letter, an alternative penalty must be imposed; contracting authority entitled to provide summary reasons for rejecting tenderer's explanations about abnormally low tender

 No mandatory ineffectiveness